joechou7/Teaching-miemasterclass21/README.md

 1. **Toydata**: This is a small dummy dataset used for explaining the working of ARSOM in a fundamental way.
 Students will be able to grasp the working of different functions used in the code and the underlying principles with this data .

-[//]: # 2. **ICU Transfer**: This dataset is an industrial example of using ARSOM to optimize decision making process.
-We gather data from a hospital's medical records for ICU [//]: # transfer decisions for patients, their medical history and biometric symptoms.
-The size of this dataset is large and might take too long to run on slower machines.
+[//]: # (2. **ICU Transfer**: This dataset is an industrial example of using ARSOM to optimize decision making process.
+We gather data from a hospital's medical records for ICU transfer decisions for patients, their medical history and biometric symptoms.
+The size of this dataset is large and might take too long to run on slower machines.)